bongiozzo/musica_mustdie/output/band_paragon.md

 # Paragon

-Дискография
-"Maelstrom Of Decline (Demo)" 1992, Power Metal
-"Into The Black" 1994, Power Metal
-"World Of Sin" 1995, Power Metal
-"The Final Command" 1998, Power Metal
-"Chalice Of Steel" 1999, Power Metal
-"Steelbound" 2001, Power Metal
-"Law Of The Blade" 2002, Power Metal
-"The Dark Legacy" 2003, Power Metal
-"Revenge" 2005, Power Metal
-"Forgotten Prophecies" 2007, Power Metal "Screenslaves" 2008, Power Metal
-"Force of Destruction" 2012, Power Metal
+power metal from Hamburg

+## Дискография

+### "Maelstrom Of Decline (Demo)" 1992, Power Metal

+### "Into The Black" 1994, Power Metal

+1. Into The Black 03:31
+2. Bring The Hammer Down 03:18
+3. Sinister Rising 05:17
+4. Crossed Out 03:46
+5. Torn And Frayed 03:43

+### "World Of Sin" 1995, Power Metal

+1. Intro 00:42
+2. Needful Things 04:39
+3. Maelstrom Of Decline 05:12
+4. World Of Sin 04:24
+5. Beyond The Void 05:50
+6. Thrill Of The Kill 04:06
+7. No Hope For Life 05:16
+8. Into The Black 03:35
+9. Drug Fiend 05:15
+10. Bring The Hammer Down 03:04

+### "The Final Command" 1998, Power Metal

+1. Feel The Knife 03:50
+2. Under The Gun 04:24
+3. Eternal Life 06:21
+4. Ashes 07:46
+5. Warriors Of Ice 05:04
+6. Fighting For The Earth (Warrior cover) 05:12
+7. War Inside My Head 05:24
+8. The Final Command 05:31
+9. Eye For An Eye 05:32

+### "Chalice Of Steel" 1999, Power Metal

+1. Awakening Of The Beast 00:56
+2. Dragon's Flight 04:18
+3. Legions Of Metal 04:26
+4. Chalice Of Steel 04:56
+5. Wheels Of Eternity 07:11
+6. Desecrate 04:55
+7. Dark Tale 00:42
+8. Casting Shadows 04:11
+9. Burn At The Stake 03:22
+10. Journey Home 06:19
+11. A.D.
+2000 06:05
+12. Violence And Force 04:01

+### "Steelbound" 2001, Power Metal

+1. Thunderstorm 03:54
+2. Steelbound 04:16
+3. Deathsquad 04:14
+4. New Dark Age 05:58
+5. Don't Wake the Dead 05:50
+6. Reign of Fear 04:20
+7. Burning Bridges 05:25
+8. Tears of the Damned 05:39
+9. Face II Face 03:54
+10. Immortal 04:51

+line up:
+Andreas Babuschkin - Vocals
+Martin Christian - Guitars
+Claudius Cremer - Guitars
+Jan Bьnning - Bass
+Markus Corby - Drums

+Produced by Piet Sielck

+Cover Art & Layout: Jan Bьnning

+Digipak bonus track:
+11. World of Sin [4:17]

+### "Law Of The Blade" 2002, Power Metal

+01. Abducted
+02. Palace Of Sin
+03. Armies Of The Tyrant
+04. The Law Of The Blade
+05. Across The Wastelands
+06. Shadow World
+07. Allied Forces
+08. Empires Fall
+09. The Journey's End
+10. Back To Glory

+Andreas Babuschkin - Lead Vocals
+Claudius Cremer - Guitars
+Martin Christian - Guitars
+Jan Bunning - Bass
+Markus Corby - Drums

+Produced by Piet Sieick (Iron Savior)

+### "The Dark Legacy" 2003, Power Metal

+01. The Legacy
+02. Mirror Of Fate
+03. Breaking Glass
+04. Black Hole
+05. Eye Of The Storm
+06. Maze Of Dread
+07. The Afterlife
+08. Green Hell
+09. Back From Hell

+Andreas Babuschkin - Lead Vocals
+Martin Christian - Guitars, Backing Vocals
+Gunny "Gunman" Kruse - Guitars
+Jan Bunning - Bass, Backing Vocals
+Markus Corby - Drums

+Produced by Piet Sielck (Iron Savior)

+### "Revenge" 2005, Power Metal

+01 Intro / Impaler  04:47
+02 Assassins 04:16
+03 Traitor 05:13
+04 Masters Of The Seas  09:24
+05 Revenge 04:20
+06 Symphony Of Pain  04:23
+07 Beyond The Veil  07:59
+08 The Battle Rages On  04:43
+09 The Art Of War  03:19
+10 Empire Of The Lost  05:42
+11 The Gods Made  05:08
+  Heavy Metal
+  (Manowar Coversong)
+12 Masters Of The Seas (Edit
+  - Japan Bonus Song)

+### "Forgotten Prophecies" 2007, Power Metal

+1. Hammer of the Gods 05:24
+2. Arise 05:08
+3. Face of Death 03:51
+4. Halls of Doom 04:36
+5. Revelations (instrumental) 02:06
+6. Forgotten Prophecies 04:57
+7. Agony 07:31
+8. Souleaters 05:09
+9. Gangland 04:59
+10. Wargods 03:20
+11. Deny the Cross (Overkill cover) 04:38

+A limited edition will be released as well, featuring a bonus DVD with live footage recorded at the Metal Bash Open Air 2005 and Metal Bash Road Kill Tour in Hamburg (Markthalle) in 2005.
+The track listing for the bonus DVD is as
+follows:

+Metal Bash Open Air 2005:

+01. Legacy
+02. Traitor
+03. Impaler
+04. Revenge
+05. Across the Wastelands
+06. Palace of Sin
+07. Armies of the Tyrant
+08. Thunderstorm

+Hamburg (2005):

+09. Deathsquad
+10. Beyond the Veil

+Andreas Babuschkin - vocals
+Martin Christian - guitars
+Gьnny Kruse - guitars
+Jan Bьnning - bass
+Chris Gripp - drums

+### "Screenslaves" 2008, Power Metal

+1. Hellgore 04:55
+2. Disconnected 03:53
+3. Entombed 05:00
+4. Screenslaves 03:16
+5. Bloodfeast 06:46
+6. The Blade In The Dark 04:05
+7. Death Next Door 04:29
+8. The Killing Hand 04:08
+9. Waxworks 04:37
+10. Larger Than Life (Backstreet Boys cover) 03:35
+11. The Legacy (Italian version) 05:10

+A videoclip of the titletrack "Screenslaves" is included on the digipak-version of the album.
+Cover art by Jowita Kaminska.

+Line-up:
+Andreas Babuschkin - Vocals
+Martin Christian - Guitars
+GпїЅnter Kruse - Guitars
+Dirk Seifert - Bass
+Chris Gripp - Drums

+### "Force of Destruction" 2012, Power Metal

+1. The Last Day On Earth
+2. Iron Will
+3. Tornado
+4. Gods Of Thunder
+5. Bulletstorm
+6. Blood & Iron
+7. Blades Of Hell
+8. Dynasty
+9. Rising From The Black
+10. Demon's Lair
+11. Secrecy
+12. Son Of A Bitch (Accept Cover)
+13. Blood & Iron (Remix)

 ## Отношения с другими группами